 Eissey Campus Theater, November 8, 2017, 10:30 am

-For ticket information and reservations, email the Eissey Campus Theater at email@example.com.
+For more information, email the Eissey Campus Theater at firstname.lastname@example.org.

 Dolly Hand Cultural Arts Center (Co-Sponsor), November 8, 2017, 6:00 pm